quantnetwork/overledger-sdk-javascript/api_reference.md

 <a name="module_overledger-dlt-ethereum.Ethereum+createAccount"></a>

 #### *ethereum*.createAccount()
-Create an account for a specific DLT
+Create an account for a specific Ethereum

 **Returns**: [<code>Account</code>](#Account) - (privateKey, address)
 <a name="module_overledger-dlt-ethereum.Ethereum+setAccount"></a>